dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 * It gives information about whistle blowing activities in your region.
 * It's a small community of whistle blowers.
 * A guest user on the *Whistle Blower* app will only have acess to basic information about the whistle blowing activities on the landing page.
-* An authenticated user will have access to whistle blowers and their profile.
+* An authenticated user will have access to whistle blowers and their profiles.
 * An authenticated user will have access to whistle blower meetups/gatherings.

 ## Build The Back-End

 Let's build an API for our app.
 We'll quickly build the API with [Node.js](https://nodejs.org).
 The API is simple.
 This is what we need:

-* An endpoint to serve latest whistle blowing activities in a region - `/api/activities`.
+* An endpoint to serve the latest whistle blowing activities around the world - `/api/activities`.
-* An endpoint to serve whistle blowers and their profile - `/api/whistleblowers`.
+* An endpoint to serve whistle blowers and their profiles - `/api/whistleblowers`.
 * An endpoint to serve whistle blower meetups - `/api/meetups`.
 * Securing the endpoint that serves whistle blowers profiles and meetups, so that it can only be accessed by registered users.